Holiday Grief: 5 Steps for Getting Through the Loss of a Pet

 When a pet dies, we are left wondering how to memorialize their passing and how to move through the experience for closure.
 We may even experience significant cultural stigma that’s still associated with experiencing the death of our companion animals.

 Many traditions are found in the memories of the holiday.
 This may be the perfect time of year to create a new holiday tradition to honor the memory of your pet.
 You might decide that during the holiday dinner you’ll light a candle in their honor and go around the table sharing a positive memory and experience of them.
 You might make a keepsake ornament in their honor.
-You may find it beneficial to buy toys and items to pets in shelters and donate them.
+You may find it beneficial to donate toys and other items to animal shelters.

 If you don’t give yourself permission to cry, I promise you that it will come out in other ways.
 It may come out to perfect strangers as road rage, it may come out as snarky comments to your partner, or it may come out in negative coping strategies like excessive drinking.